joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-08-08-buffons-prism.md

 any given prism can be defined in terms of the rod length $\ell,$ the angle $\theta$ from the $x$-axis and the angle $\phi$ from the $z$-axis.

-in these variables, the prisms width, depth, and height are
+in these variables, the prism's width, depth, and height are

 $$
   \begin{align}